yaloo88/QuestradeCustomWrapper/README.md

 # Questrade Custom API Wrapper

-A comprehensive Python wrapper for the Questrade API, providing easy access to account information, market data, and trading functionality.
+A comprehensive Python wrapper for the Questrade API, providing easy access to account information and market data.

 ## Features